t0johnso/ng-mat-interactions-dialog/projects/ng-mat-interactions-dialog/README.md

 The Development repo is available @ https://github.com/t0johnso/ng-mat-interactions-dialog
 <pre>git clone https://github.com/t0johnso/ng-mat-interactions-dialog.git</pre>

-projects > ng-mat-interactions-dialog is the actual library projects > ng-mat-tester is a test environment you can use to test locally before repackaging;
+projects > ng-mat-interactions-dialog is the actual library<br>
+projects > ng-mat-tester is a test environment you can use to test locally before repackaging;

 ### Serve